zddhub/dit/README.md

 # Dit
-the simple content tracker as Git do
+the simple content tracker as Git does

 ## Why
 * learn more about git;